 Before starting with Kotlin vs Flutter comparison, let’s begin with discussing them one by one:

 Flutter vs Kotlin Performance

 Flutter: One of the most significant benefits of using Flutter is that it presents organizations with hot reloading functionality.
-The functionality leads to make it simple for the users to execute any modifications at the backend and view the difference at the front-end simultaneously.
+The functionality leads to makes it simple for the users to execute any modifications at the backend and view the difference at the front-end simultaneously.
 In this manner, it becomes easy to decide if the looks are perfect for the elements of applications.

 Kotlin: One great advantage of using Kotlin for cross-platform development is that the multiplatform organizes the code to the explicit with the same format as the targeted platform.
-This makes it a stable platform for superior performance in their native counterparts.
+This makes it a stable platform for superior performance in its native counterparts.

 Flutter: Flutter is regarded as the tool for cross-platform developments.
 Hence, developers look for a variety of widgets available on the platform to customize the app interface.
 With Flutter, developers can get a chance to use various widgets for app development, making the app development process far more comfortable and quicker.
 Flutter comes with an advanced SDK to customize the app that fits your business needs.

 Kotlin: Its multiplatform gives the UI developers freedom to craft a unique and highly effective mobility solution without the need to follow any constraints or set-in-stone instructions.
 Developers can build an app that perfectly fits your vision.